 To persuade her back outside we told her his name is Zeek and he’s actually nice.
 So nice in fact, he hid a surprise for her.
 After at least 20 minutes of trying to convince her he won’t do anything, she finally agreed to go back out.
 But only under one condition; I hold her hand the whole time.
-Of course I agreed and we began the now scary treat hunt.
+Of course, I agreed and we began the now scary treat hunt.

 Then it was on to the 'spiders lair'.
 This was an area she wasn’t too fond of.
 My husband had a toy spider pulled up on a string.
 As soon as she walked past it, he dropped the spider and she FREAKED! screaming and burying her head in my stomach.
 It took a few minutes, but she collected herself and finally grabbed her treat box from the giant spider.

 She grabbed a few more treat boxes scatted throughout the yard.
-Then it was on to last stop for Dorothy; the ‘wicked witches lair’.
+Then it was on to last stop for Dorothy; the 'wicked witches lair'.
 We thought she would be creeped out by the witch, but surprisingly she wasn’t scared at all.
 She happily grabbed the treat box which had a note attached.
-The note explained there was a hidden prize which needed to be dug up.
+The note explained there was a hidden prize that needed to be dug up.